Vermillion County, Indiana

 Vermillion County lies in the western part of the U.S. state of Indiana between the Illinois border and the Wabash River.
-As of the 2010 census, the population was 16,212.
+As of the 2020 census, the population was 15,439.
 The county seat is Newport.
 It was officially established in 1824 and was the fiftieth Indiana county created.
-Vermillion County is included in the Terre Haute, Indiana, Metropolitan Statistical Area.
-The county contains seven incorporated towns with a total population of about 9,900. as well as several unincorporated communities; it is also divided into five townships which provide local services.
+Vermillion County is included in the Terre Haute metropolitan area.
+The county contains seven incorporated towns with a total population of about 9,900, as well as several unincorporated communities; it is also divided into five townships which provide local services.
 An interstate highway, two U.S. routes, and five state roads cross the county, as does a major railroad line.